Playing the odds.

-I often get questions that amount to “If I do X, will that make me secure?”.
+I often get questions amounting to “Will doing X make me secure?”

-You can get more secure, but there’s no such thing as absolute security.
+You can get more secure, but there’s no such thing as “secure” in an absolute sense.

 Become a Patron of Ask Leo! and go ad-free!